ai-versum/ai-versum/README.md

 ### Setup frontend
 1. Run `npm install` from the frontend directory
-2. Run `npm start` from the frontend directory
+2. Run `npm run dev` from the frontend directory
 3. Open http://localhost:5173 in the browser.
 You should be able to see the model selection.